 With proper health care, teeth can easily last your lifetime.
 Dental products have improved, this includes the dental materials the dentist will use to restore teeth and the personal home care products.
-However, even if you are missing a few teeth you can consider filling the spaces with a denture(s).
+However, even if you are missing a few teeth you can consider filling the spaces with a dentures at our dental office in Barrie.

 Different Types of Dentures

 There are many types of dentures available.
-We can replace a single missing tooth and an entire set of missing teeth.
+At our dental office in Barrie, we can replace a single missing tooth and an entire set of missing teeth with dentures.

 There are two categories: partial or full denture.
 The process will always involve impression taking.
 The impressions are sent to the lab.
 The denture process will also include digital photos, this helps to fabricate a new set of teeth which can look very natural.